disc04/love_drug_discovery/README.md

 ![Brett_Hondow_from_Pixabay.jpg](Brett_Hondow_from_Pixabay.jpg)
-image by Brett Hondow from Pixabay
+Photo by Brett Hondow on Pixabay